ehough/docker-kodi/README.md

 ## Usage

 `docker-kodi.sh` is a wrapper around `x11docker` and the Docker CLI.
-It allows you to cleanly start and stop the container that runs Kodi.
+It allows you to cleanly start and stop the Kodi container.

     Usage: docker-kodi.sh [-a|--action <arg>] [-i|--image <arg>] [-h|--help] [-v|--verbose] [--] [<x11docker-argument-1>] ... [<x11docker-argument-n>] ...
         <x11docker-argument>: arguments to pass to x11docker